 On the 10th some of the apple trees in the Orchard were starting to come into leaf and 40+ Linnets were seen over the crop.
 The first Bluebell and Herb Robert flowers were seen in Corner Wood.

 The last of the hedge laying brash was burnt up on the 13th and mowing of the crop area began and continued on the 14th.
-There was a huge amount of grass there and after mowing it looked rather like our neighbours pasture.
+There was a huge amount of grass there and after mowing it looked rather like our neighbour’s pasture.
 By the 15th there was a clump of Bluebells in full flower above the Oakley Pond in the Orchard.
 Tadpoles could be seen swimming in the Oakley Pond but not a single one was visible in the Flo Pond.
 We presume the Brown Trout and Mandarin Ducks feasted on them.
 However, on the 20th we did spot the first recorded Toad spawn on the edge of the Flo Pond.

 We have been regularly seeing Black Oil-Beetles on the path in Corner Wood this month and also spotted one on the mown path in North Park.
-Oil beetles have been identified as priorities for conservation action through the UK Biodiversity Action Plan – meaning urgent work needs to be done to conserve them and their habitats.
-Oil beetles have an intimate relationship with solitary bees and are therefore dependant on the health and diversity of wild bees.
+Oil Beetles have been identified as priorities for conservation action through the UK Biodiversity Action Plan – meaning urgent work needs to be done to conserve them and their habitats.
+Oil Beetles have an intimate relationship with Solitary Bees and are therefore dependant on the health and diversity of wild bees.
 We have reported our sightings to Bug Life.

 On Saturday 23rd we had our first walk of the year with 10 visitors, 8 of whom were first timers.
 We were blessed with perfect weather and amongst other things we saw Black Oil-Beetles in Corner Wood, a pair of Stock Dove fly out of the Wildlife Tower and had great views of a Skylark singing overhead as we walked down the Long Path.
 The Bluebells and Greater Stitchwort in Corner Wood looked magnificent and the patch of Greater Stitchwort at the top of the land is expanding every year.

-Using our donated plough on the 20th, 21st and 25th the crop area was ploughed up ready for harrowing and then seeding.
+Using our donated plough on the 20th, 21st and 25th the bird food crop area was ploughed up ready for harrowing and then seeding.
 During the ploughing up to 100 Herring Gulls and 1 Lesser Black-backed Gull, 4 Buzzards, 20 Stock Doves and 4 Pied Wagtails were recorded.
 The harrowing was started on the 26th and continued on the 27th.

 The Early Purple Orchids growing in the patch in Kiln Close were counted on the 27th and there were at least 66.